geopmopt(1) – Bayesian optimization for GEOPM control parameters

 --metric-regex METRIC_REGEX

-Python-style regular expression to extract the performance metric from application output.
+Python-style regular expression to extract the figure of merit from the application’s standard output.
 The regex must capture the numeric value in a group.
-Required option.
+Optional: when omitted, the objective defaults to total wall-clock runtime, or to total energy over the --efficiency domain when that option is also provided.

 --random-seed RANDOM_SEED